prometherion/php7-nginx/README.md

 ---

 Base image optimised for PHP 7.1 and NGINX, wrapped as Supervisor programs in order to provide a 12 factor app environment.
 It doesn't bind SSL port (`443`): load-balancer is responsible for that.
+Port 8080 in order to don't run as root (<= 1024 ports are privileged).

 Commands